complytrustinc/slate/source/includes/_forgetmeyes_users_sources.md

 # User Sources

 Manage user sources.
-Currently valid source types include
+Currently, the only valid source type is Salesforce:

 Salesforce, UUID:
 918da792-a8c2-4534-9427-39b29460789d

-Shopify, UUID:

-<aside class="notice">coming soon</aside>

 ## Get All Sources for User